jackchmbrln/Ouroboros/README.md

 This is called everytime the table view is refreshed via the `UIRefreshControl`.

 After this the majority of the functions associated with `UITableViewDelegate` and `UITableViewDataSource` are implemented as part of `OUInfinityTableDelegate `

+### OUCollectionView

+The same three functions exist for `OUCollectionView` as part of `OUInfinityCollectionDelegate`:

+`func collectionView(_ collectionView: OUCollectionView, willFetchDataAt page: Int, completion: @escaping OUCompletionBlock)`

+ `func collectionView(_ collectionView: OUCollectionView, cellForRowAt indexPath: IndexPath) -> UICollectionViewCell`

+ `func collectionView DidReload(_ collectionView: OUCollectionView)`

+### Loading cell

+A default loading cell is provided by Ouroboros but you can override this by doing

+`myInfiniteTableView.loadingCellIdentifier = "CustomLoadingCell"`

+When setting this you have to ensure that the nib name and reuse identifier are the same or it will cause an exception.

 [image-1]:	https://raw.githubusercontent.com/jackchmbrln/Ouroboros/master/ouro_logo@2x.png